-The device includes an on-board temperature sensor, which is made of two typical P-N junction diodes biased by fixed current sources (TEMP Diode P and M).
+The device includes an on-board temperature sensor that is made of two typical P-N junction diodes biased by fixed current sources (TEMP Diodes P and M).
 The TEMP Diode P has a current density of 4x of the TEMP Diode M.

-The difference in the current densities of the diodes yields a voltage that is a function of the absolute temperature.
+The difference in the current densities of the diodes yields a voltage, which is a function of the absolute temperature.

-Once the ADC inputs ( $V{\text{IN}}$ -/ $V{\text{IN}}$ +) are connected to the temperature sensor diodes (MUX[7:0] = 0xDE), the ADC will see a $V{\text{IN}}$ differential input that is the function of the temperature.
+Once the ADC inputs (V{IN+}/V{IN-}) are connected to the temperature sensor diodes (MUX[7:0] = 0xDE), the ADC will see a V{IN} differential input that is the function of the temperature.
 The transfer function of the temperature sensor can be approximated by a linear equation or a third-order equation for more accuracy.

-When the internal temperature sensor is selected for the MUX or SCAN input, the input sink/source current source, controlled by the CS\SEL[1:0] bits (see Section 5.1, Analog Input Multiplexer), is disabled internally (even though the CS\SEL[1:0] bits are not modified by the temperature sensor selection).
+When the internal temperature sensor is selected for the MUX or SCAN input, the input sink/source current source controlled by the CS_SEL[1:0] bits (see Section 5.1 "Analog Input Multiplexer") is disabled internally (even though the CS_SEL[1:0] bits are not modified by the temperature sensor selection).
 In this case, the input current source is replaced by a specific internal current source that will only be sourced to the diode temperature sensor (see Figure 5-1).

 The bias current of the diodes is not calibrated internally and can lead to a relatively large gain and offset error in the transfer function of the temperature sensor.
-Typical graphs showing the typical error in the temperature measurement are provided in Section 2.0, Typical Performance Curves (see Figure 2-32 for first-order and Figure 2-33 for third-order fitting).
+Typical graphs showing the typical error in the temperature measurement are provided in Section 2.0 "Typical Performance Curves" (see Figure 2-32 first-order and Figure 2-33 for third-order fitting).